sunday-ucheawaji/hotel-management-system/README.md

 # Sunday Ucheawaji
 # How to build an Hotel-Management-System

 This project attempts to build an hotel management system with Django.
+Multiple users will be making use of our website.
+These user include customers, receptionist, managers and Superadmin.
+The distinguishing factors are the permissions and authorization assigned to the users.
 An understanding of Python and basics of Django is a prerequisite to understanding this project.

 Let's get started